 As a general rule, a pinched femoral nerve is identified when you can’t move or feel part of your leg.
 It might be because of damaged nerves.
-This is a condition that usually goes away without treatment, but you might need medication or physical therapy in some cases.
+This condition usually goes away without treatment, but you might need medication or physical therapy in some cases.

 I’m going to explain why you sometimes get pinched femoral nerve pain.
 I’ve been helping and treating people with this problem for 30 years.
-I’ve also done a lot of research on the subject, designed solutions, and even wrote a book about common back problems.
+I’ve also researched the subject, designed solutions, and even wrote a book about common back problems.

 What Causes a Pinched Femoral Nerve?